S&P/ASX 200 Index

 Strategy for Trading ASX200 Index

-The ASX 200 Index will in general move up because share prices always move up over time.
+The ASX 200 Index will in general move upwards because share prices always move upwards over time.
 This index generally moves up over the long-term because Australia economy also displays robust growth backed up by their mining industry that has great reserves of XAUUSD and other valuable commodities.

-As a currency trader wanting to trade this index, the index will move upwards faster when the Australian economic indicators show accelerated economic growth.
+If you are a currency trader who wants to trade this index, the index will go up more quickly when the Australian economic numbers show faster economic growth.

 Contracts and Specifications

-Margin Required Per 1 Lot - AUD 70
+Margin Required for 1 Lot/Contract - AUD 70

 Value per 1 Pip(Point) - AUD 0.1

-Note: Even though the general and overall trend is in general upwards, as a forex trader you have got to factor in the daily market volatility, on some days the stock may oscillate or even retrace, the retracement might also be substantial sometimes and thence as a forex trader you need to time your trade entry precisely using this strategy: Indices strategy & at the same time use the appropriate/proper money management principles and guidelines just in case of more unexpected market trend volatility.
-About equity management techniques and guidelines lessons: What's money management and equity management methods.
+Note: Even though the general and overall trend is in general upwards, as a forex trader you have got to factor in the daily market volatility, on some of the days the stock may & might oscillate or even retrace, the retracement might also be substantial sometimes and thence as a forex trader you need to time your trade entry precisely using this strategy: Indices strategy & at the same time use the appropriate/proper money management principles and guidelines just in case of more unexpected market trend volatility.
+About equity management techniques and guidelines lessons: What's money management and funds management techniques.

 Learn More Topics and Tutorials:

-- Calculate Value of 1 Pips for FTSE100 Index
+- Calculate Value/Size of 1 Pip for FTSE 100 Index

 - Consolidation Patterns in XAUUSD